Jae7777/Jae7777/README.md

 # Hello, I'm Justin 👋

-I've been coding for as long as this Github Accounts been made.
+I've been coding for as long as this Github Account's been made.

 So... it's been about 3 years.